usr-lab/usr-lab.github.io/_master-projects/ronald_alessio_project.md

 ## Prerequisites
 - Programming experience in Python
-- Experience with common ML/AI Frameworks (Pytorch / TensorFlow)
+- Experience with common ML/AI Frameworks and libraries (PyTorch, transformers, etc.)
 - Interest in human-robot interaction, machine learning, or reinforcement learning
 - Familiarity with large language models is beneficial but not required

 ## Contact
 ronald.cumbal@it.uu.se

 alessio.galatolo@it.uu.se